ericmackrodt/Broadcaster/README.md

 }
 ```

-Then you publish the message from another ViewModel or place.
+Then you broadcast the event from another ViewModel or place.

 ```
 public class BroadcastingViewModel
 {
-	private IBroadcaster _broadcaster;
+	private IBroadcaster _broadcaster; // It has to be an instance of BroadcastContainer

 	private ICommand _buttonCommand;
 	//This is a command that is fired from the interface.